 Overnight: Guesthouse in Bumburet

-We head to Chitral, a historic mountain town nestled in the Hindukush range.
-Explore the majestic Shahi Mosque, the Chitral Fort, and the lively local bazaar.
-A short visit to the Chitral Museum offers insights into the area’s diverse ethnic heritage.
+Drive to Chitral, a historic town surrounded by the Hindu Kush mountains.
+Visit the Shahi Mosque, Chitral Fort, and explore the local bazaar.
+A short visit to the Chitral Museum provides an overview of the region’s ethnic diversity and history.

 Drive time: 4–5 hours